 PCIe Version and their Corresponding Throughput

-The table below summarizes the throughput rate (speed) of x1, x4, x8 and x16 slot on different PCIe versions.
+The table below summarizes the throughput rate (speed) of x1, x4, x8, and x16 slots on different PCIe versions.

-For instance, an x16 PCIe expansion card designed for PCIe v2.0, would technically perform the same if it were to be connected to an x8 slot on PCIe v3.0 slot.
-This in return would save up 8 of your PCIe lanes!
+For instance, an x16 PCIe expansion card designed for PCIe v2.0 would technically perform the same if connected to an x8 slot on the PCIe v3.0 slot.
+This, in return, would save up 8 of your PCIe lanes!

-Thus, manufacturers can essentially make high performance devices that utilize fewer PCIe lanes with each consecutive upgrade in the PCIe version.
+Thus, manufacturers can make high-performance devices that utilize fewer PCIe lanes with each consecutive upgrade in the PCIe version.

-Smaller devices, means lower heat production, which in turn means lower power consumption and smaller sub-components used, i.e smaller heat sinks, smaller capacitors, which can ultimately end up saving up on the manufacturing and the operating cost of the expansion card.
+Smaller devices mean lower heat production, which in turn means lower power consumption and smaller sub-components used, i.e., smaller heat sinks and smaller capacitors, which can ultimately save up on the manufacturing and the operating cost of the expansion card.

-This does not just apply to PCIe 3.0 vs 2.0 but with respect to all PCIe generations upgrades.
+This does not just apply to PCIe 3.0 vs. 2.0 but concerns all PCIe generation upgrades.